 - You can make this easy crockpot chicken gnocchi soup in a slow cooker or pressure cooker.

 - This baked chicken and chorizo casserole has been one of our favourite recipes for YEARS.
 Try it to find out why!
-Or try this 25-minute Italian chicken pizzaiola – it’s a perfect midweek family meal.
+Love the chicken chorizo combo?
+Try this one-pot baked risotto with chicken and chorizo too.

 - This 30-minute stove top chicken and rice is simple and comforting – a perfect family meal option for a busy weeknight.